-PROFESSIONAL EXPENSES - Churches are expected to reimburse all professional expenses of authorized ministers.
+Professional Expenses - Congregations are expected to reimburse all professional expenses of authorized ministers.
 These may include FBI fingerprinting, PA Mandatory Reporting Education, and subsequent Criminal Background Checks.

-AUTOMOBILE - Automobile Expense is a church business expense and should be compensated fully.
+Automobile - Automobile Expense is a church business expense and should be compensated fully.
 Compensation may take one of several forms.

 - a.
 Per mile allowance (as allowed by IRS recommendations) - b.
-Provision of an automobile and payment of all expenses for church use.
+Provision of an automobile and payment of all expenses for congregation use.

 (Note that annual lump sum payments are now considered taxable income by IRS.
-Churches should check current IRS law.
+Congregations should check current IRS law.
 Information about current automobile expenses can be found at www.irs.gov web site.)

-CONFERENCE/WIDER CHURCH EXPENSE - Conference, wider church, and business related expenses incurred should be paid by the church in full.
+Conference Wider Church Expense - Conference, wider church, and business-related expenses incurred should be paid by the congregation in full.

-MOVING EXPENSES - Initial moving expenses should be paid in full by the church calling an authorized minister.
+Moving Expenses - Initial moving expenses should be paid in full by the congregation calling an authorized minister.
 This is a church expense and shall not be considered as salary.

-BACKGROUND CHECK - When an authorized minister prepares a profile, the authorized minister must pay for a background check before that profile can be circulated.
-When an authorized minister is called to a new setting, the local church is expected to pay the full cost of that background check to the newly called pastor.
+Background Check - When an authorized minister prepares a profile, the authorized minister must pay for a background check before that profile can be circulated.
+When an authorized minister is called to a new setting, the local congregation is expected to pay the full cost of that background check to the newly called minister.